Home > Articles by: sonia

 What could be more important?

-Imagine you've polished your next LinkedIn post.
+Imagine you've polished your next social media post.

 You know who you're writing for.
 Your post is engaging.
 Your image is commanding.
 You click publish and breathe deeply.
-You’re done.

 But somehow things aren’t working.